emberjs/website/source/blog/2018-01-01-ember-2-18-released.md

 ### Upcoming changes in Ember Data 3.0

-Ember Data 3.0 contains major improvements in the testing blueprints that are shipped with Ember Data and used by ember-cli when you use `ember generate` `model`, `adapter`, or `serializer`.
+Ember Data 3.0 contains major improvements in the testing blueprints that are shipped with Ember Data and used by Ember CLI when you use `ember generate` `model`, `adapter`, or `serializer`.
 Big thanks to [@alexander-alvarez](https://github.com/alexander-alvarez) for all his work on the [QUnit Blueprints Quest